 As Partner at IBM Global Business Solutions (GBS) and Complex Systems Integration Leader, Rod was responsible for the service delivery of all significant programs of work within IBM Consulting.
 With a focus on Australia and NZ, he established a national footprint of suitably qualified staff, practices and tools.
 There was considerable focus on repeatable processes, on identifying the right set of resources at startup time, stakeholder identification and management, and organisational change.
 He reduced the number of red projects (over time, over budget and poor customer ratings) by half and oversaw the incorporation of agile methods.

 As Lead for Transport for NSW, Rod managed multiple streams of activity as a result of the amalgamation of Transport, Sydney Trains, Ferries and Bus services.
-Leveraging the Business Application Modernisation team, he created an application inventory, conducted application assessments, identified risks and critical business windows, and related the applications to their business functions.
+Leading the Business Application Modernisation team, he created an application inventory, conducted application assessments, identified risks and critical business windows, and related the applications to their business functions.
 All aimed at identifying opportunities for consolidation and simplification.
-Overall program budget was $80M, including the data center consolidations.
-Working with the Transformation lead and the acting CIO, Rod led a team composed of the PMO, architects and business analysts.

 As Cloud leader and Emerging Technology Lead at IBM, Rod established the cloud practice within the consulting business at IBM.
 This involved identifying and building a core team of IBM consultants and the relationships with external partners to provide cloud consulting services.
 Also involved aligning the offerings with similar teams in IBM software, hardware and the newly acquired cloud services business.